 How to Find Your RAM Speed, Type, and Size on Windows 10 and macOS

 Depending on your level of computer knowledge, there are some basics we’d like to cover before going into our tutorial.
 Of course, if you already know what you’re looking for and why; feel free to skip ahead.

 What is RAM?

-While your devices’ CPU holds critical information that’s being executed, such as information about your operating system, apps, and things of this nature, if not for RAM, it would run much slower.
-That’s because the system would have to sift through every piece of information contained on the device before finally giving you what you’re looking for.
+Although your devices’ CPU holds critical information that’s being executed, such as information about your operating system, apps, and things of this nature, if not for the RAM, your computer would run much slower because there’s a limit to the amount of cache memory in a CPU.
+The PC has to use the SSD or HDD for temporary cache storage.

-Why You Need to Know How Much RAM You Have
+Why You Need to Know How Much RAM Your Computer Has

 The most common reason you’ll want to know how much RAM your system has is to make sure that a game or application will run smoothly.
-Knowing your system’s capabilities before making a purchase otherwise your system may not support is going to prevent you from suffering sore disappointment and irritation.
+Knowing your system’s capabilities before making a purchase that your system may not support is going to prevent you from suffering sore disappointment and irritation.

 You may also need to know the details of your RAM if you’re looking to upgrade your system.
 Knowing what you have, and what’s compatible with the components you intend to install, is vital to prevent making a very expensive error.

 How Much RAM Do You Need?

 Determining how much RAM you actually need is very simple.
 There’s no reason to have less than 4GB of RAM and honestly, that’s really low for most applications.
 8GB of RAM is ideal unless you’re a serious gamer or you use CAD programs or video editing programs.
 In that case, it’s best to go with at least 32GB of RAM.
 You can get away with less memory, but performance gets hindered.

 Finding Your RAM Speed, Size, and Type in Windows 10

 Finding out how much RAM is currently installed on your PC is incredibly simple.
 Although, this won’t give you much insight into your computer’s performance, it will tell you what your system should be capable of.